-A movement to empower Malaysian children to eat right, play right and live right by leveraging on their love of football.
+A movement to empower urban poor children in Malaysia to eat right, play right and live right by leveraging on their love of sports.

 Here’s what a community coach has to say about Eat Right to Play Right: